Through the Blue

 Aristotelous Square – the city’s iconic seafront plaza.

-If you prefer to be close to green open spaces, as families often do, stay close to the White Tower (this is also where you should start your waterfront walk).
-Less for the draw of the monument and museum in itself, and more because it marks the start of the “New Waterfront”.
-A revitalisation project completed in 2014 created wider boardwalks, pocket parks, playgrounds (albeit slightly lackluster), and installations like the statue of Alexander the Great and the striking beauty of George Zongolopoulos’ Umbrellas Sculpture.
-A gathering place for the city, street vendors serve cotton candy (and other snacks) on tap, while buskers entertain with song, dance, marionettes, and more.
+If you prefer to be close to green open spaces, as families often do, stay close to the 15th century White Tower (also a good place to start a waterfront walk).
+Once a fortress, then prison, the monument and museum marks the start of the “New Waterfront”.
+A revitalisation project completed in 2014 transformed the waterfront with wider promenades, pocket parks, playgrounds (if somewhat uninspiring), and striking public art, including a statue of Alexander the Great and the iconic Umbrellas sculpture by George Zongolopoulos.
+A beloved gathering place for locals and visitors alike, the promenade comes alive with cotton candy vendors and snack carts, while buskers fill the air with music, dance, marionette performances, and more.

 DOWNTOWN DINING, SWEETS & TREATS WITH KIDS